Beyond the classroom

 All our sixth formers play an active role in shaping our School community and we greatly value your ideas and input.
 A sample of popular groups to join:

-Sixth Form council – Representatives from the different houses meet regularly to discuss their ideas for improving our School and making a positive difference
+Sixth Form Council – Representatives from the different houses meet regularly to discuss their ideas for improving our School and making a positive difference

 Environment Committee – This impassioned group is committed to helping our School drive through important sustainability initiatives